Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/pim.md

 Test Steps:

 1. Use the previous IGMP, MSDP configuration and topology.
-2. On both Core Switches create loopback1 interface using the same IP for both devices.
+2. On both Core Switches create loopback1 interface using the same IP address for both devices.
 3. Enable OSPF on loopback interface and make sure route redistribution is configured.
 4. Enable PIM-SM on loopback1
 5. Configure loopback1 to act as RP for both 8325s using: rp-candidate source-ip-interface loopback1